James-Milligan/RecursiveScraper/README.md

 This repository contains a web scraper written in Go using the goquery package.
 Compiles to a command line tool which takes 2 arguments, a starting URL and a target file location for the json output.

-The program concurrently steps through a website form a starting domain, preventing the same page from being visited twice by cross-referencing after each step, effectively performing a depth-first search on the provided website.
+The program concurrently steps through a website from a starting domain, preventing the same page from being visited twice by cross-referencing after each step, effectively performing a depth-first search on the provided website.